Sireat/OneTech/README.md

-Read me file is necessary for anyone and others for the
+Read me file is necessary for anyone and others for the user